Xanthan Gum Substitutes: Here’s Everything You Need To Know

 Then, when you and I add xanthan gum powder to liquid recipes, it creates a vicious and stable solution.

-This food additive is entirely created in a lab and the FDA has approved it as safe.
-It is a soluble fiber, which means that it is a carb your body cannot break down.
-It absorbs water and actually slows down digestion.
-Since your body can’t digest it, it has no calories and no nutrients.
+This food additive is entirely created in a lab, and the FDA has approved it as safe.
+It is a soluble fiber, a carb your body cannot break down.
+It absorbs water and slows down digestion.
+Since your body can’t digest it, it has no calories or nutrients.

 Why Is Xanthan Gum Important In Keto and Gluten-Free Baking?

-Since there are so many carbs in recipes that use flour (gluten), lots of low-carb and keto recipes use other types of flour such as almond flour.
+Since so many carbs in recipes come from flour (gluten), many low-carb and keto recipes use other types of flour, such as almond flour.
 That’s why pretty much all keto-friendly recipes are gluten-free.

-But, because you are using flours that have zero gluten in them, you need some kind of a binder to really hold your baked goods together- and that’s where xanthan gum comes in.
+But, because you use flours with zero gluten, you need some binder to hold your baked goods together- and that’s where xanthan gum comes in.
 It mimics gluten when you bake.
-Xanthan gum holds all the ingredients together and makes the dough gummy and sticky.
+Xanthan gum holds all the ingredients together, making the dough gummy and sticky.

-If you try to bake without it (or another xanthan gum substitute), your recipe is just going to fall apart.
+If you try to bake without it (or another xanthan gum substitute), your recipe will fall apart.

-Uses For Xanthan Gum In Low Carb Baking
+Uses For Xanthan Gum in keto and gluten-free Baking

-Before moving onto the different kinds of substitutions, let’s look at the different ways you can use xanthan gum in baking and cooking.
+Before moving on to the different substitutions, let’s look at how to use xanthan gum in baking and cooking.

 1. Makes Sauces Thicker